caligin/jdk-makefile/README.md

 If this reveals to be actually an issue, putting the replacement & config steps in a postinstall script *should* be enough to work around this.

 But... *I DO NOT SPEAK LEGALESE SO ALL OF THIS IS MY (possibly very wrong) UNDERSTANDING OF THE LICESE.
-IF YOU KNOW THAT THIS IS VERY WRONG PLEASE TELL ME AT ONCE*.
+IF YOU KNOW THAT ANY OF THIS IS WRONG PLEASE TELL ME AT ONCE*.

 How
 =